 - Although VA benefits are not taxable, they are included in the income calculation.

 - If a parent is not working, this does not automatically mean their income will be set at $0 for the child support calculations.
-The Court may consider a person’s potential income and impute income to at least a full-time job at minimum wage (currently $2,080 a month).
-However, there are a number of exceptions and factors to determine whether the Court will consider a person’s potential income including work history, education, and the local job market.
+The Court may consider a person’s potential income.
+There are a number of factors to the Court will use to calculate a person’s potential income including work history, education, and the local job market.